alexmilowski/redis-aqi/README.md

 Note: Amazon S3 endpoints can be [found here](https://docs.aws.amazon.com/general/latest/gr/s3.html) or you can omit the --endpoint parameter from the [collection.yaml](collection.yaml) job specification.

-If you need to update the python script or parameters, you can use the --dry-run parameter to kubectl.
+Also, if you need to update the python script or parameters, you can use the --dry-run parameter to kubectl.
 For example, the script can be updated with:

 ```
 kubectl create configmap collect --from-file=collect.py=collect.py --dry-run -o yaml | kubectl apply -f -